 9. Vice President, Whatcom County Opportunity Council

-As Vice President of the Board of Directors of the Whatcom County Opportunity Council he helped Nooksack tribal members assume leadership position in that organization and ultimately the presidency thereof.
+As Vice President of the Board of Directors of the Whatcom County Opportunity Council he helped Native American tribal members assume leadership position in that organization and ultimately the presidency thereof.
 Later he supervised and found funding for a study on Nooksack housing needs.
 He participated in the early stages of planning the strategy for the development of the Lummi Indian Acquaculture program.

 10. Formation of Chicano Clubs.

 Drake wrote a grant proposal, funded by the office of Public Instruction, for the promotion of Chicano clubs in the high schools of Skagit and Whatcom County.
 In this he worked closely with the local Mexican American community and the school districts.

 Appointed to the committee to plan the inauguration of Dr. J. Flora as President of WWU.
 Drake was incensed to find out that the mayors and city council members of all Whatcom County communities were to be invited to the inauguration and banquet but the leadership of the Lummi and Nooksack nations were not being invited.
 “They never have been invited” was the weak response.
 They were all invited this time much to the chagrin of certain senior faculty who criticized Drake for “causing problems”.
 Drake also came up with the idea of inviting the Native Americans in the area to perform a ceremonial “raising a man to a position of leadership in his tribe”.
 It is interesting to note that a photograph of that ceremony is proudly presented in a recent history of Western when, at the time, the idea was not that well received.